cap-js-community/mtx-tool/docs/hana-management/index.md

 The list command `mtx hdil` is the most common entry point and will show a table of all hdi container bindings their most useful associated information.

-With the addition of the `--time` option, the list will include both absolute and relative timestamps for creation and the latest update.
+With the addition of the `--time` flag, the list will include both absolute and relative timestamps for creation and the latest update.

 If the provided information is insufficient or seems incomplete, then you can always fallback to the long list